Riskified/dynamic-environment/crd-docs/crd.md

-Subsets defines how to generate subsets from existing Deployments
+Subsets define how to generate subsets from existing Deployments

 _Appears in:_
 - [DynamicEnvSpec](#dynamicenvspec)